phillippuckett/SpaceAdventureGame/README.txt

-Basic console-application/adventure-quest built using hte .NET framework.
+Basic console-application/adventure-quest built using the .NET framework.

 UX is as follows, accompanied by '[]' which mean a specific action is required